Separating Rank Logic from Polynomial Time: CFI Structures

-The claim for $k$-orbits follows from the case of a gadget.
-For regularity note that a gadget is partioned in singleton orbits, once one vertex of the gadget is fixed (cf.~Lemma~3.13 in~\cite{GradelPakusa19}).
-So if we fix a $\tupA \in \BlockA$, all gadgets in the origin of $\tupA$ are fixed.
-So if an automorphism~$\phi$ maps~$\tupA$ to~$\tupB$, its action on $\BlockA$ is fixed. \end{proof}
+The claim for $k$-orbits follows from the case of a gadget:~ $\group$ is a subgroup of the direct product of the automorphism groups of the gadgets of $\orig{\BlockA}$.
+That is,~$\group$ is an abelian $2$-group.
+By definition of a $k$-orbit,~$\group$ is transitive.
+For regularity, note that a gadget is partitioned into singleton orbits once one vertex of the gadget is fixed (cf.~Lemma~3.13 in~\cite{GradelPakusa19}).
+So if we fix a $\tupA \in \BlockA$, all gadgets in the origin of~$\tupA$ are fixed.
+So, if an automorphism~$\autoA$ maps~$\tupA$ to~$\tupB$, then its action on~$\BlockA$ is fixed, i.e., there is exactly one permutation in~$\group$ that maps~$\tupA$ to~$\tupB$.
+Hence, $|\group| = |\BlockA|$ and~$\group$ is regular. \end{proof}